stevencpetersen/MyDataProductRepo/index.Rmd

 ---

 ## The Code
-The code is very simple - standard R code is embedded in the Shiny server and is executed reactively, i.e. as the user interface options are changed.
+The code is very simple - standard R code is embedded in the Shiny server and is executed re-actively, i.e. as the user interface options are changed.

 Below you can see how the data behind the plot is generated using the seq and dnorm commands.